liapatiso95-ctrl/character-sheet/items.md

 - The next attack made against the target is made with advantage.
 - The target can't regain hit points.

-Heavy.
-Creatures that are Small or Tiny have disadvantage on attack rolls with heavy weapons.
-A heavy weapon's size and bulk make it too large for a Small or Tiny creature to use effectively.

-Reach.
-This weapon adds 5 feet to your reach when you attack with it.
-This property also determines your reach for opportunity attacks with a reach weapon.

-Two-Handed.
-This weapon requires two hands to use.
-This property is relevant only when you attack with the weapon, not when you simply hold it.

 #### Acorn Charm
 **Type:** Wondrous Item, Uncommon